 Edible flowers

-Edible flowers add colour and fragrance to your garden and flavour to your table, writes Penny Woodward.
-No matter the reason, you'll want to add some to your patch, starting with borage, marigolds and violets.
+Edible flowers add colour and texture to your patch and flavour to your cooking.
+You can start with borage, marigolds and violets.

 Flowers in a garden are always a joy for their many colours and fragrances.
 But they not only look wonderful, many can also be picked and eaten.